 - Charang-Chitkul trek: Either start or end at Chitkul village of Sangla valley.

 Sangla Valley is a must-visit place for adventure seekers, Tourists & travelers across the world.
-I will rate this valley 8 out of 10.
+I will rate this valley 9 out of 10.
 Please don’t miss exploring this place if you plan an adventure trip around Kinnaur & Spiti.
-Must visit the region of Himachal Pradesh indeed!
+A must visit the region of Himachal Pradesh indeed!